 Trou de Fer could be translated as "Iron Hole" but this most likely is not the original name of canyon, initially it most likely was Trou d’Enfer – "Hell Hole".

-This giant and complex ravine has formed in the comparatively soft volcanic rock, formed by Piton des Neiges – the tallest volcano in Indian ocean.
+This giant and complex ravine has formed in the comparatively soft volcanic rock, formed by Piton des Neiges – the tallest volcano in the Indian ocean.

 Canyon starts with the falls of the small Bras Mazerine stream (which often is dry).
-This stream with several falls disappears into very deep cirque, small pool named Bassin Fenoir.
-Several smaller trickles join from other sides of cirque.
+This stream with several falls disappears into a very deep cirque, a small pool named Bassin Fenoir.
+Several smaller trickles join from other sides of the cirque.
 Some springs appear from the porous volcanic rock in this cirque.

 Some 300 m further comes the tallest – 300 m tall fall.
-This is magnificent, free leap deep into narrow chasm, in a pool named Bassin des Grands Vents.
+This is a magnificent, free leap deep into a narrow chasm, in a pool named Bassin des Grands Vents.
 Only closer to the bottom part water hits the cliffs.

 In this part of Trou de Fer meet some six waterfalls – also Bras Mazerine makes here some 270 m tall fall.

-Now all waterfalls and springs have formed sizeable stream (which after the frequent rains becomes REALLY large) and it disappears into incredible slot canyon through "Washing Machine" – a place where the fierce stream turns some 90 degrees, rising eternal mist.
+Now all waterfalls and springs have formed a sizeable stream (which after the frequent rains becomes REALLY large) and it disappears into an incredible slot canyon through "Washing Machine" – a place where the fierce stream turns some 90 degrees, rising eternal mist.

 Exploration and tourism

-This canyon was first climbed/walked by Pascale Lapoule, Laurent Broisin and Pascal Colas on September 19-21, 1989.
+This canyon was first climbed/walked by Pascale Lapoule, Laurent Broisin, and Pascal Colas on September 19-21, 1989.

 - Pascal Colas, Consultant, Trainer, Mountain Guide.
 Reunion canyons.
-Accessed on 31st January 2013.

-Some of the most fascinating and awe inspiring natural monuments are waterfalls, or locations where a river abruptly changes its elevation.
+Some of the most fascinating and awe-inspiring natural monuments are waterfalls or locations where a river abruptly changes its elevation.

 Uninhabited by humans, the Mascarene Islands of the Indian Ocean were once home to an extraordinary range of birds and reptiles: giant tortoises, parrots, skinks, geckos, burrowing boas, flightless rails and herons, and, most famously, dodos.
 But the discovery of the three isolated islands in the 1500s, and their colonization in the 1600s, led to dramatic ecological changes.

-The 750,000 inhabitants of Reunion Island – located east of Madagascar – make up a plural and complex society: a mosaic, artificially composed, created ex nihilo by French colonial rulers under the impulse of European market capitalism.
-The absence of any deep-rooted indigenous cultural identity prior to plantation slavery and colonization, constitutes a fundamental dimension of the quest for identity within Reunionese society.
+The 750,000 inhabitants of Reunion Island – located east of Madagascar – make up plural and complex society: a mosaic, artificially composed, created ex nihilo by French colonial rulers under the impulse of European market capitalism.
+The absence of any deep-rooted indigenous cultural identity prior to plantation slavery and colonization constitutes a fundamental dimension of the quest for identity within Reunionese society.